30/30-150

-"30/30-150" is the first single from rock band Stone Sour's second album Come What(ever) May.
+"30/30-150" is the first single by American rock band Stone Sour's second album Come What(ever) May.
 The song received a nomination for Best Metal Performance at the 49th annual Grammy Awards, but lost to "Eyes of the Insane" by Slayer.

 Music video

 The video shows the band members individually in high-contrast black and white superimposed over a timer counting down from "3030.150" and occasionally large close-ups of Corey Taylor's mouth.
 The numbers seen in the background appear to count down the time remaining in the clip in tenths of a second, beginning at 3030.150.
 The single cover is an edited shot from the music video.

-Though current Stone Sour drummer Roy Mayorga is shown on the drumset in the "30/30-150" music video, he did not actually record the drum tracks for the song, this was done by current Godsmack drummer Shannon Larkin.
+Though current Stone Sour drummer Roy Mayorga is shown on the drumset in the "30/30-150" music video, he did not actually record the drum tracks for the song, this was done by former Godsmack drummer Shannon Larkin.